Headline

 Resolution Is Re-worded.

-Analysis of the balloting disclosed that the balance of power was held by the so-calied "allied bodies," each side the actual A. A. U. jurisdiction but entitled nevertheless to cast one vote in the convention, per organization, as compared to a maximum of three votes for each of 34 district A. A. U. associations.
+Analysis of the balloting disclosed that the balance of power was held by the so-calied "allied bodies," each representing sports or interests outside the actual A. A. U. jurisdiction but entitled nevertheless to cast one vote in the convention, per organization, as compared to a maximum of three votes for each of 34 district A. A. U. associations.

 Learn More about this Historical Event: Amateur Athletic Union Says “Yes” to Berlin Olympics